Why?the underlying problem

 Ironically, Agile conferences are packed with sessions about analyzing and synthesizing agile workflows, distanced from Taylorism in name only.
 Most agile frameworks merely replace one form of fragility with another.

-Agile software development as originally conceived significantly reduces fragility.
-However, modern adoption usually abandons mastery of agile values and principles in favor of “agile frameworks” that you can essentially buy and “roll out”.
-Good intentions and arrogance combined to produce agile frameworks, prescriptive and proscriptive systems of organizational structures, roles, practices, rituals to make you agile, subject to the terms and condition in the fine print.
+“Agile” was a step in the right direction because it fought against certain types of rigid dependencies that made software delivery fragile.
+However, modern agile adoption usually abandons mastery of agile values and principles in favor of “agile frameworks”, recipes that you can essentially buy and follow.
+Good intentions, arrogance, and ignorance combined to produce agile frameworks that promise to “make you agile” for a price (and subject to the terms and condition in the fine print).

-As systems in their own right, frameworks are essentially complicated machines with some parts not included to be provided by you.
-Like any complicated machine, all the vital parts to be in place and in good condition for the machine to function at all.
+As pre-defined systems in their own right, frameworks are essentially complicated machines with some parts to be provided by you.
+Like any complicated machine, all the vital parts need to be in place and in good working condition for the machine to function.
 The problem is compounded when, even if you have all the pieces in place, the machine if forced into a culture for with it wasn’t designed.

 Attempts have been made to escape prediction-based organizations and prescriptive process frameworks in favor of emergent organizations called “teal organizations.”
-These organizations represent the shift from a command and control to a distributed governance model that responds rapidly to local conditions, significantly increasing their resilience.
-Teal organizations are a step in the right direction but suffer from a few significant challenges.
+These organizations represent the shift from a command-and-control to a distributed governance model that responds rapidly to local conditions, significantly increasing their resilience.
+Teal organizations are a further step in the right direction but suffer from a couple significant challenges.

 First, they are implemented using a framework of rules which constitutes a complicated, and therefore fragile, “machine.”
-So like complex agile frameworks, most organizations will fail to successfully get all the pieces working.
+So like complex agile frameworks, most organizations will fail to successfully get all the pieces mandated by the rulebook in place and functioning.

 Second, although they can change rapidly in response to stressors, there is nothing to ensure the changes that they make are good ones because they are subject to the same influences and biases that already cause people to make bad decisions.
-They can move quickly, but there is nothing inherent in their rules ensure that their movements are good.
+So although they can move quickly, there is nothing inherent in their rules ensure that their movements are good.

 What do we do about it?